 After retirement in 1999, they explored other interesting activities like geocaching, bonsai, jewelry making, astronomy, watercolor and recently joined Omnilore: a lifelong learning study-discussion group.
 They both continue the custom framing and image restoration business started in their early scuba diving days.

 By looking at the two of them, one would never guess that they were in their 80’s!
 Both very agile and fit with lots of energy.
 They have a two-story home and use their stairs more than 15 times a day.

 They know this is great exercise, but if one of them ever twisted their ankle, they admit how immobility could become a sudden reality.
 Life can be wonderful when you are in good health, but we also see how fragile it can be when we get older.
 As many seniors do, Ronnie and Carlos visited senior living places and decided to stay in their home.
 They entertained the idea of having a residential elevator installed.
 They realized this could also be helpful to them now whenever they wanted to move heavy boxes or equipment up or down the stairs.

-That’s when they were referred to Gamburd Inc. A consultant came to their house and offered some solutions and possible locations for a residential lift.
+That’s when they were referred to Gamburd Inc. A consultant came to their house and offered some solutions and possible locations for Wessex through the floor lift.
 Carlos was impressed by the many pictures of previous work done by Gamburd.